All Episodes

 Number two, people want jobs.

-I really don't think at this stage, people give a rear whatsoever about the rich having a tax increase.
+I really don't think at this stage people give a rear whatsoever about the rich having a tax increase.

-And a lot of people understand, how's that going to help me?
+And a lot of people understand: how's that going to help me?

-Millionaires, billionaires, corporate generation owners.
+Millionaires, billionaires, corporate jet owners, yacht owners.

-You know, we're gonna tax them, we're gonna raise taxes on them.
+You know, we're going to tax them.

 Yay!